medvir/virome-protocols/README.md

 * Container, 8 mL or 25 mL

 ### Procedure
+* Centrifuge sample and use supernatant to remove cells (e.g. WBC and RBC in case of blood) or other solids
 * With syringe aspirate the sample and press through filter in a new container
 * Replace filter when clogged